fluid-project/jira-to-11ty/src/issues/FLUID-6223.md

     {
       "author": "Gregor Moss",
       "date": "2018-01-25T15:18:15.440-0500",
       "body": "I'm greatly interested in progress on this issue, and look forward to being able to make use of it! 🙂\n\nI have a case where I would like to have a reference within an array or object that refers to a value within another array/object that is a sibling of the first.
-That is to say, some way to indicate that the value I'd like to get is both up a level and then down into a collection in the way you've described.\n\n \n\n```java\n// E.g. the following object...\r\nvar exempliGratia = {\r\n  collectionA: {\r\n    valueA: \"foo\"\r\n  },\r\n  collectionB: {\r\n    valueB: \"%..collectionA.valueA\"\r\n    // This \"..\" notation is something I've just made up, there is likely a more elegant solution\r\n  }\r\n};\r\n\r\n// ... would resolve into:\r\n{\r\n  collectionA: {\r\n    valueA: \"foo\"\r\n  },\r\n  collectionB: {\r\n    valueB: \"foo\"\r\n  }\r\n}\n```\n\n Am I correct in understanding that this functionality is not present in your PR, @@Tony Atkins \\[RtF]?\n\nEdit: after reviewing fluid.flattenObjectPaths, it seems like this may already be available, and I would only make reference to %collectionA.valueA, without any need to go \"up\" the chain first.\n"
+That is to say, some way to indicate that the value I'd like to get is both up a level and then down into a collection in the way you've described.\n\n \n\n```java\n// E.g. the following object...\r\nvar exempliGratia = {\r\n  collectionA: {\r\n    valueA: \"foo\"\r\n  },\r\n  collectionB: {\r\n    valueB: \"%..collectionA.valueA\"\r\n    // This \"..\" notation is something I've just made up, there is likely a more elegant solution\r\n  }\r\n};\r\n\r\n// ... would resolve into:\r\n{\r\n  collectionA: {\r\n    valueA: \"foo\"\r\n  },\r\n  collectionB: {\r\n    valueB: \"foo\"\r\n  }\r\n}\n```\n\n Am I correct in understanding that this functionality is not present in your PR, Tony Atkins \\[RtF]?\n\nEdit: after reviewing fluid.flattenObjectPaths, it seems like this may already be available, and I would only make reference to %collectionA.valueA, without any need to go \"up\" the chain first.\n"
     },
     {
       "author": "Tony Atkins [RtF]",
       "date": "2018-01-26T04:25:30.141-0500",
-      "body": "@@Gregor Moss, the underlying concept of an EL Path does not support this type of \"go up to the parent, then down\" mechanism directly.
+      "body": "Gregor Moss, the underlying concept of an EL Path does not support this type of \"go up to the parent, then down\" mechanism directly.
 However, depending on your context, there may be other options.
 For example, in my related i18n work with Handlebars templates, there is always the option to pass a different part of the current context to the handlebars helper, so that although you can only represent \"downward-facing\" material from your currently location using EL Paths, you can choose to start a particular evaluation higher in the context.
-Handlebars provides the ability to pass in material relative to where you are, so in that environment you can indeed tree up, then down, you just have to do part of it with Handlebars.\n\nAnyway, if you can give a concrete example, I might be able to advise you further.\n\ncc: @@Antranig Basman\n"
+Handlebars provides the ability to pass in material relative to where you are, so in that environment you can indeed tree up, then down, you just have to do part of it with Handlebars.\n\nAnyway, if you can give a concrete example, I might be able to advise you further.\n\ncc: Antranig Basman\n"
     },
     {
       "author": "Tony Atkins [RtF]",